Petra

 It has to be seen to be believed, one of the greatest wonders ever wrought by Nature and Man

-The giant red mountains and vast mausoleums of a departed race have nothing in common with modern civilization, and ask nothing of it except to be appreciated at their true value, Although much has been written about Petra, nothing really prepares you for this amazing place.
+The giant red mountains and vast mausoleums of a departed race have nothing in common with modern civilization, and ask nothing of it except to be appreciated at their true value,

 Petra, the world wonder, is without a doubt Jordan’s most valuable treasure and greatest tourist attraction.
 It is a vast, unique city, carved into the sheer rock face by the Nabataeans, an industrious Arab people who settled here more than 2000 years ago, turning it into an important junction for the silk, spice and other trade routes that linked China, India and southern Arabia with Egypt, Syria, Greece and Rome.